seronet-project/SeRoNet-examples/SeRoNet-Tooling-ROS-Mixed-Port/ROS-MixedPort-Examples/ROSServiceCall_examples/Readme.md

 That means that the user should be mostly interested on the code related  to the service handler, which can be found under *smartsoft/src*.
 There you we can find for this example the  source file (*smartsoft/src/Base_driver_init.cc*).

-The source code of the Base_driver_init. (*smartsoft/src/Base_driver_init..cc*) contains the method *handleQuery* which getting as input the current message from the SeRoNet middleware (type ROSRos_core::Std_srvs_TriggerRequest) tranform it to a ROS type (std_srvs/Trigger)  and send the data to ROS through the ROS service */base/driver/init* (implemented in the *ComponentROSBaseInitRosPortBaseClass* class; code -> *ROS/src-gen/ComponentROSBaseInitRosPortBaseClass.hh* ):
+The source code of the *Base_driver_init* (*smartsoft/src/Base_driver_init..cc*) contains the method *handleQuery* which getting as input the current message from the SeRoNet middleware (type ROSRos_core::Std_srvs_TriggerRequest) transform it to a ROS type (std_srvs/Trigger)  and send the data to ROS through a ROS service call to the service */base/driver/init* (implemented in the ComponentROSBaseInitRosPortExtension class; code -> *ROS/src-gen/ComponentROSBaseInitRosPortExtension.cc* ):

 ![Service Handler Source Code 01](Screenshots/06-servicehandler_Implementation.png)